 F Square is used to measure the effect of changes in exogenous variables on endogenous variables, with higher values indicating more significant influence.
-Table 3 shows that for the internal orientation variable, the supply chain management strategy has an F Square value of 0.032, indicating that the influence of supply chain management strategy on internal orientation is relatively small.
+Table 3 shows that for the internal orientation variable, the stapply chain management strategy has an F Square value of 0.032, indicating that the influence of supply chain management strategy on internal orientation is relatively small.
 In contrast, strategic management accounting has an F Square value of 0.272 on internal orientation, indicating a greater and more significant influence of strategic management accounting on internal orientation.
-For the external orientation variable, the supply chain management strategy has a very large F Square value of 37.687.
-This indicates that the supply chain management strategy has a highly significant influence on external orientation, suggesting that changes in the supply chain management strategy greatly affect the external orientation of the company.
-On the other hand, strategic management accounting has an F Square value of 0.037 on external orientation, indicating a small influence.
-Regarding the company growth variable, internal orientation has an F Square value of 0.361, indicating that internal orientation has a significant influence on company growth.
-Additionally, external orientation has an F Square value of 0.128 on company growth, indicating that external orientation also has a considerable influence on company growth, although not as much as the influence of internal orientation.
+For the external orientation variable, the supply chain management strategy has a highly significant influence on external orientation, suggesting that changes in the supply chain management strategy greatly affect the external orientation of the company.
+On the other hand, strategic management accounting has an F Square value of 0.037 on external orientation, indicating a 45 all influence.
+Regarding the company growth variable, internal orientation has an F Square value of 0.361, indicating that internal orientation has a significant influence on company growth, indicating that external orientation has an F Square value of 0.128 on company growth, indicating that external orientation also has a considerable influence on company growth, although not as much as the influence of internal orientation.